kiba/Writings/atg/chp9_fruit_of_intelligence.md

 **SGC, SG-Earth**
 **November 13, 1998**

 Hammond has very mixed feeling about this.
-The operation and the covert reconnaissance went just as planned and that everyone made it back alive.
+The operation and the covert reconnaissance went just as planned with everyone making it back alive, thanks to the intensive seven days of training, betting on a dubious source of intelligence, and blind luck.

-The pictures taken by the Tok'ra painted a very dire picture.
+The general examined the pictures taken by the Tok'ra.
+It was almost volcanic in appearances, with vast pollution cloud.
+Yet, there were also more Ha'tak motherships in orbit as well.
+It painted a picture much more dire than anticipated.

-"They are not like the fictional account," Hammond said.
+"They are not like the series' depiction," Hammond said with displeasure.
 "It's even worse."

-"It is in the neck of time that we uncovered this information," Selmak said.
+"It is in the neck of time that we uncovered this information," Selmak said, choosing to focus on the positive angle.
+"However, I am at a loss as to how we would uncover Sokar.
+I would never risk himself and Jacob getting captured like this, nor would I agree with the idea of SG-1 infiltrating this place to get me out."

+Another general, Mark Whitman chimed in with his own opinion, "we knew that the source material has limitation.
+It does not always follow the events in this universe, and did in fact deviate in several large sections."

+Unspoken was the butterfly effect, reducing the accuracy and value of the source material over time.

+"Then, we'll have to figure out this one on our own," Hammond concluded.

+"If Ra wasn't killed by a primitive nuke," Selmak said.
+"Then he would be able to rally the rest of his empire into one fleet to counter this threat.
+Alas, the system lords are fractured and they are unlikely to cooperate together even when faced with imminent death.
+We only have so many highly placed agents in the Goa'uld empire to steer and influence them."

+"Then we'll have to prepare for the very real possibility of an intergalactic war, and we need to keep them away from us," Hammond thought.

+"That is doable for my agents," Selmak said.
+"Though I cannot guarantee success."

+"Excuse me," Hammond said.
+"I think we'll have to inform our respective government."
+General Mark Whitman nodded in agreement.